Fleet Connector

 async def _connect(self) -> None:

-# Fetch robot list from fleet manager API
+# Fetch the robot list from the fleet manager API

 robots = await self._fleet_manager.get_robots()